 In the College of Health, the minimum requirements for the master's and doctoral degrees are determined by the individual graduate programs within the seven units.
 Most programs offer both the thesis and nonthesis option, with the doctoral programs mandating a dissertation.
 All general requirements outlined earlier in this Bulletin must be satisfied for students to progress successfully toward degrees.
-While it is the student's responsibility to know what the degree requirements are, the major professor may assist the student with requirements of the Office of Graduate Studies, department, or school.
+While it is the student's responsibility to know what the degree requirements are, the major professor may assist the student with requirements of the Graduate Studies Office, department, or school.
 Comprehensive exams are required for graduate degrees.
 The specific degree program will determine whether the exam will be written or oral or both.
 Consult the specific degree programs for their requirements.
 A 3.0 GPA is required for graduation.
+Residency is required for doctoral students.